antzm/data-science/statistics-intro.md

 Example 1:
 3 friends (A, B, C) go to a cinema and they sit next to each other.
-Their seat arrangment could be either ABC, ACB, BAC, BCA, CAB or CBA.
+Their seat arrangement could be either ABC, ACB, BAC, BCA, CAB or CBA.
 *Permutations without repetition*

 Example 2: